Alpha Arbutin vs Azelaic Acid vs Kojic Acid: Which is Right for Your Skin?

 But here’s the thing: if you don’t have pigmentation issues or you're using exfoliating acids, vitamin C, or retinoids regularly (all of which already help with tone), you might not need an extra tyrosinase inhibitor.
 In fact, overloading your routine can irritate the skin or cause rebound pigmentation, the very thing you’re trying to avoid.

-If you’re 100%, most definitely sure your skin needs a tyrosinase inhibitor, then let’s talk about the three most common over-the-counter options.
+If your current hyperpigmentation routine isn’t quite doing it for you, and you think you need to add a tyrosinase inhibitor, then let’s talk about which of these three popular options is best for you.
 Each has strengths, weaknesses, and certain characteristics that make them a better fit for certain skin types or goals.

 Alpha arbutin is a naturally occurring derivative of hydroquinone (one of the most potent prescription treatments for hyperpigmentation).
 Hydroquinone is no longer available over-the-counter in many countries because of its potential side effects (whether it’s really as scary is up for debate, but for now, it’s definitely hard to come by).